-Introduction: A Slightly Underpowered Star is Born
+Introduction: The BMW 2002 – A Star is Born

 The BMW 2002 proved to be a major milestone for the company as it worked to build itself up again after the Second World War.
 To catch a glimpse of the process BMW had been through during the 1940’s and 1950’s we need to remember that two vehicles that had played a major role in the company’s fight for survival were the little Italian designed Issetta bubble car, and the Volkswagen-like BMW 700.
 Small, inexpensive cars that BMW was able to produce and sell in sufficient numbers to keep the company afloat.